-Water-based paint is ideal for RVs, you can use it inside in smaller spaces because of less fumes.
+Water-based paint is ideal for RVs, you can use it inside in smaller spaces because of fewer fumes.

-Oil-based paint is a very popular choice because of its durability and moisture-resistency.
+Oil-based paint is a very popular choice because of its durability and moisture resistance.
 However, oil-based paints dry harder which provides great resistance to wear and tear but there is not a lot of flexibility within the paint.

 Oil-based paints are hard to dispose of, need solvents to clean up and are highly flammable and yellow with age.
 I don’t recommend using oil-based paints.